noio/Pixel-Unwrapper/README.md

 ## Installation

 Go to [Releases](https://github.com/noio/pixpaint/releases) and download the latest release.
-Then go to Blender Preferences, `Add-ons`, and click `Install...`.
+Then go to Blender Preferences, `Add-ons`, click `Install...` and select the .zip file.